Family Hearing Centre works in Partnership with SoundSkills

 Visit the SoundSkills website here to find out more

 Auditory Processing Disorder (APD) refers to difficulties in hearing that stem from issues with how the brain processes auditory information.
-Unlike traditional hearing issues, APD cannot be identified through standard diagnostic hearing tests, which primarily assess basic hearing capabilities.
+Unlike traditional hearing issues, Auditory Processing Disorder cannot be identified through standard diagnostic hearing tests, which primarily assess basic hearing capabilities.

 This disorder manifests when the brain struggles to interpret and make sense of sounds, leading to challenges in understanding spoken language, distinguishing between similar sounds, and following auditory instructions.
-As a result, individuals with APD may encounter difficulties in various communication settings.
+As a result, individuals with Auditory Processing Disorder may encounter difficulties in various communication settings.

 It's crucial to note that APD often goes undetected by conventional hearing assessments, as these tests focus solely on peripheral hearing.
-As a result, a comprehensive evaluation specifically targeting auditory processing abilities is necessary to diagnose and address APD effectively.
+That’s why a comprehensive Auditory Processing Disorder assessment—focused specifically on auditory processing abilities—is essential.
+At our Auckland audiology clinic, our Auditory Processing Disorder test is able to accurately diagnose APD, allowing us to provide effective, tailored treatment.

 Signs of Auditory Processing Disorder (APD) in Children